BY SOFO ARCHON

 Political leaders harp on any reason they can find to make us panic: terrorism, immigrants, drugs, crime, minorities, and various others.

-Trump’s rhetoric goes like this: “Illegal immigrants are pouring drugs and violence into America.
+Trump’s rhetoric went like this: “Illegal immigrants are pouring drugs and violence into America.
 Radical Islamic terrorists are preparing for another big US attack.
 Christians are being executed en masse in the Middle East.”
 And so on and so forth.

 “[Donald Trump’s] formula is very clean and uncomplicated: Be very, very afraid.
 And I am the cure.”